sagarjinde/Tweet-Popularity-Prediction/README.md

 ### How to train model
 - Download pre-trained twitter word embedding from https://nlp.stanford.edu/projects/glove/
 - Create word embedding vectors of 100-dimension for your tweet dataset by using code specified in https://github.com/stanfordnlp/GloVe and name it `custom_WE.txt`. </br>
-   NOTE: We have created corona specific glove embedding called `custom_WE.txt`, so if you just want to test run the code, you DON'T have to create new coutom word embedding.
+   **Note:** We have created corona specific glove embedding called `custom_WE.txt`, so if you just want to test run the code, you DON'T have to create new coutom word embedding.
 - Run `python warm_up_lstm.py` to warm up the LSTM.
 This will create encoder model which will be saved in `/saved_models` and will be named
    `encoder_model.h5`